mikefab/montserrado-response/README.md

+***Montserrado Response***

-***Montserrado Response*** is a map of ebola response teams throughout Montserrado county in Liberia.
+This rails/angular application is a map of ebola response teams throughout Montserrado county in Liberia.
 Logged in users see contact information.

 This app runs live at: http://montserrado-response.herokuapp.com.